coconutswallow/Guides/_monsters/grand-warlock-of-the-great-old-one.md

 creator: Monoxide At Work
 ---

+## Grand Warlock of the Great Old One

 ___
 > ## Grand Warlock of the Great Old One
 > *Medium Humanoid (any race), Any Alignment*